CONTENTS

 My name is Jessica Start, and I’m the committee Clerk for today.

-So the committee does not
+So the committee does not currently have

-currently have a Chair, and it is my duty as committee Clerk to preside over
+a Chair, and it is my duty as committee Clerk to preside over the election of a

-the election of a new Chair.
+new Chair.
 I’d like to remind members of the process.
-I will
+I will first ask for

-first ask for nominations.
-Once there are no further nominations, I will then
+nominations.
+Once there are no further nominations, I will then ask a member to

-ask a member to move a motion to have a committee member preside as Chair.
+move a motion to have a committee member preside as Chair.

-I will now call for
+I will now call for nominations for that

-I nominate Daryl Harrison to the position of Chair.
+Kevin Weedmark: — I nominate Daryl Harrison to the position of Chair.

 Procedural Clerk:

 — Thank you.
-MLA Weedmark has nominated Daryl Harrison to the position of Chair.
-Are there any
+MLA Weedmark has nominated Daryl Harrison to

-that motion.
-And I recognize MLA Weedmark.
+now invite one of the members to move that motion.
+And I recognize MLA

-I move:
+Kevin Weedmark: — I move:

-That Daryl Harrison
+That

-be elected to preside as Chair of the Standing Committee on the Economy.
+preside as Chair of the Standing Committee on the Economy.

 Procedural Clerk:

 — Thank you.
-All
+All right.
+So

-right.
-So it has been moved by MLA Weedmark:
+it has been moved by MLA Weedmark:

-That Daryl Harrison
+That

-be elected to preside as Chair of the Standing Committee on the Economy.
+preside as Chair of the Standing Committee on the Economy.

-All
+All in favour

-MLA Harrison to take the Chair.
+Harrison to take the Chair.

-substitutions?
-Okay, we’ve got Racquel Hilbert;
+Okay, we’ve got Racquel Hilbert; Kevin Kasun;

-Senger is substituting in for Meara Conway.
+substituting in for Meara Conway.

-Pursuant
+Pursuant to

-to rule 148(1), the following 2026‑27 estimates and 2025‑26
+rule 148(1), the following 2026‑27 estimates and 2025‑26

 supplementary estimates no. 2 were committed to the Standing Committee on